-Topology Graph (graphviz) Output Module
+Topology Graph (Graphviz) Output Module

 The graph output module is invoked with the netlab graph command or by specifying the -o graph parameter in the netlab create command.
 It takes an optional destination file name (default: graph.dot).

-• topology (default) – Display inter-node links, multi-access- and stub subnets.
+• topology (default) – Display inter-node links, multi-access-, and stub subnets.
 When the network topology contains BGP information, the graph groups nodes into autonomous systems.
 Alternatively, you could set defaults.outputs.graph.groups attribute to use topology groups to group graph nodes.

-Modifying Graph Attributes
+Modifying Graph Appearance

 • outputs.graph.as_clusters (default: True) – use BGP AS numbers to create graph clusters